โ“ Frequently Asked Questions

 DefectDojo Pro users also have access to executive-level Metrics dashboards that can report on Product Types, Products or other data in real-time.

-How can I integrate Jira with DefectDojo?
+How can I integrate a project management tool with DefectDojo?

-Findings in DefectDojo can be pushed to Jira as Issues, which allows you to integrate issue remediation with your development team.
+In both Pro and Open-Source editions of DefectDojo, Findings in DefectDojo can be pushed to Jira as Issues, which allows you to integrate issue remediation with your development team.
 We have a complete guide to Jira written which describes the process in detail.